dburgener/cascade/doc/TE.md

 TODO: default contexts.
 This will be part of the next phase of design

 TODO: file_contexts.subs_dist (although is it necessary with advanced file_context handling features?)

+### Filesystem labeling

+All filesystem are labeled using the following prototype:

+`fs_context(resource fs_label, string fs_name, fs_type type, path path, file_type [obj_class])`

+* `fs_label` is label you wish to apply to the filesystem.
+* `fs_name` is the OS recognized name for the filesystem. (e.g. ext4, proc, tmpfs)
+* `fs_type` must be one of the following options:
+  * `xattr`: Filesystems supporting the extended attribute security.selinux.
+The labeling is persistent for filesystems that support extended attributes.
+  * `task`: For pseudo filesystems supporting task related services such as pipes and sockets.
+  * `trans`: For pseudo filesystems such as pseudo terminals and temporary objects.
+  * `genfscon`: Used to allocate a security context to filesystems that cannot support any of the previous file labeling options
+* `path` is an optional path relative to root of the mounted filesystem.
+Currently this is only valid for the proc filesystem, all other types must be "/".
+If not given, the field will default to "/".
+* `file_type` is an optional keyword representing a file type to apply the label to.
+Valid values are the same as in file_context function.
+If not given, [any] is assumed.
+  * Note: You must use SELinux userspace tools version 3.4 or newer to use this field.

+`xattr`, `task`, and `trans` all represent filesystems that support SELinux security contexts.
+The filesystem itself has a labeled applied to it as a whole, which is the `fs_label` provided in this function.
+All files on the filesystem also store their own SELinux security context in their own extended attributes.

+`genfscon` represents filesystems that do not support SELinux security contexts.
+Generally a filesystem has a single default security context, `fs_label` provided in this function, assigned by `genfscon` from the root (/) that is inherited by all files and directories on that filesystem.
+The exception to this is the /proc filesystem, where directories can be labeled with a specific security context.

+This call must be part of a resource block.

+#### Examples
+fs_context(foo, "ext3", xattr);
+fs_context(this, "sockfs", task);
+fs_context(this, "tmpfs", trans);

+fs_context(this, "cgroup", genfscon);
+fs_context(this, "sysfs", genfscon, "/");
+fs_context(this, "proc", genfscon, "/zap", [file]);

 ## Constants